-The first card of the dealer is dealt face up.
-If this is an Ace, then the player is given the right to Insure the current bet against the presence of Blackjack combination in the hands of the dealer.
-The insurance amount is equal to half of the bet on the corresponding box.
-After making insurance, the game begins in the next box.
+The first card to the dealer is dealt face up.
+If this is an Ace, then the player can buy insurance against the dealer having a blackjack.
+The insurance amount is equal to 50% of the bet on the corresponding box.
+Once you’ve bought insurance, the game moves to the next box.

-If the player has a pair of cards in his hands, giving a total of eleven points, then he can Double.
-Besides, there is the possibility of Splitting the cards into two hands\boxes.
-It becomes available when there are two cards of the same face value, you can split your hand into two hands/boxes.
-Splitting requires making an additional bet, the same size as the initial one.
+If the player has a pair of cards that totals 11, they can choose to double.
+Also, if you have two cards of the same face value, you can split your hand into two hands/boxes.
+Splitting requires making an additional bet of the same size as the initial one.
 The following are the rules that apply only when playing two hands.

-If a player is satisfied with his cards, then he clicks the Stand/Stop button.
-If he needs an additional card, then you need to click Deal/Hit.
-After clicking Enough/Done, the game moves to the other hand.
-If there is a Bust (you scored more than 21), then you lose the game - the casino takes the bet set by the player.
+If a player is satisfied with their hand, they click the Stand/Stop button.
+If the player needs an additional card, they click the Deal/Hit button.
+If you click the Enough/Done button, the game will move to the other hand.
+If your hand happens to exceed 21, then you lose the game and the casino takes your bet.

-If the dealer has Bust or the player managed to score more points than the dealer, but without a bust, then the player is paid a win in the amount of one to one.
-If the opponents scored an equal number of points, then a tie is counted, and the bet is returned.
+If the dealer busted or the player has a higher hand than the dealer (without busting), then the player gets paid 1 to 1.
+If the opponents scored an equal number of points, then it’s a tie and the player get their bet back.

-As you can see, European Blackjack is a fairly simple game and differs little from the classic version.
+As you can see, European Blackjack is a fairly simple game that only has slight differences from the classic version.
 Be sure to check it out at the best casino online!